Troubleshooting API Error Codes

 Most API subscription plans have limits — the cheaper the plan, the fewer requests per second are allowed for your API key (Guesty applies the same rate limits to all our customer accounts, equally).

-If you’re sending too many requests in a short amount of time, consider throttling them in your client.
-This response can also indicate that you hit a daily, weekly, or monthly limit on your account.
-Without implementing API analytics, it’s possible to reach these limits without receiving a push notification or email alert.
-Guesty API response headers include your remaining rate limits, providing you with a starting point for self monitoring.
+If you're sending too many requests too quickly, consider throttling them in your client.
+This response can also indicate that you hit a per-second, per-minute, per-hour, or per-day limit on your account.
+Without implementing API analytics, it's possible to reach these limits without receiving a push notification or email alert.
+Guesty API response headers include your remaining rate limits, providing you with a starting point for self-monitoring.
 Click here for more information.

-Sometimes an API sounds like a right fit until you see the limits, and suddenly it doesn’t work for your use case anymore.
-Check the scope of our Open API and its limits before designing your integrating, otherwise you may run into problems weeks or months after integrating the API.
+Sometimes an API sounds like a right fit until you see the limits, and suddenly it doesn't work for your use case anymore.
+Check the scope of our Open API and its limits before designing your integration, or you may run into problems weeks or months after integration.

 Server-Side Status Codes